Career Standards and Assessment Services (CSAS) Menu

 Make a DMV Appointment!
 No more waiting in line!
 Please share this information with your students.

-Here is the pathway on our website ksrevenue.org:
+Here is the pathway their website ksrevenue.gov:

 Click “DMV SCHEDULER & LINE SYSTEM”